fusioncharts/dev_centre_docs/fusiontime/getting-started/transform-your-data/use-pipe-in-fusiontime.md

 * Store the `dataTable` in a variable.
 * Set the `equals` filter using the `FusionCharts.DataStore` constructor and store it in a variable.
-* Set the `greater` filter using the `FusionCharts.DataStore` consturctor and store it in a variable.
+* Set the `greater` filter using the `FusionCharts.DataStore` constructor and store it in a variable.
 * Set the `pipe` operation to run the above filters in sequence.
 * Apply the filter to the `dataTable`.